Yellow-Note/HiveSeniorDesign/ReadMe.md

 - [ ] convert KRXD to C++
 - [X] fix only square images bug in backend
 - [ ] add settings
-- [ ] pull metadata from video file and give to front end
-- [ ] work on Ground Sample Distance
+- [X] work on Ground Sample Distance

 ### Future tasks to add/sort
 - [ ] Additional GUI features to allow for easier user interaction